A proof of Perrin-Riou's Heegner point main conjecture: Introduction

 \subsection{Acknowledgements}

-During the preparation of this work, F.C. was partially supported by NSF grant DMS-1801385, 1946136, C.K. was partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF-2018R1C1B6007009).
+During the preparation of this work, F.C. was partially supported by the National Science Foundation through grants DMS-1801385 and DMS-1946136; C.K. was partially supported by a KIAS Individual Grant (SP054102) via the Center for Mathematical Challenges at Korea Institute for Advanced Study and by the Basic Science Research Program through the National Research Foundation of Korea (NRF-2018R1C1B6007009).
+It is a pleasure to thank Rob Pollack and Wei Zhang for their encouragement, Chris Skinner and Murilo Zanarella for several fruitful discussions, and the anonymous referee for a number of inquiries that led to significant improvements in the exposition of our results.